 If you’re ready to bake in your Instant Pot you will need a springform pan like the one you see here above.
 If you have never used one it is really simple and has 2 pieces to it, the round outer rim/sides, and the bottom that lock into place when the silver latch is closed like this.

-When your cake is cooled you just unlatch it, remove the outer rim/sides, carefully flip the cake over, and remove the bottom!
+When your Instant Pot chocolate pudding cake is cooled you just unlatch the pan.
+Then remove the outer rim/sides and carefully flip the cake over.
+Done!

 - Kitchen Deluxe offers this 7″ springform cake pan which is the perfect size for both the 6 qt. and 8 qt.
 Instant Pot sizes.
-I have the 6 qt. and it’s just the right size.
+I have the 6 qt. and it’s just right.

 Placed on a trivet with water on the bottom and you’re ready to bake!